-When we look we see that Scripture presents salvation as both individual and corporate.
+As we look we see that Scripture presents salvation as both individual and corporate.
 The biblical writers understood evil this way.
 Note the broad use of corporate images to describe the saved condition—covenant people, the nation Israel, the people of God, the remnant, the Kingdom of God, the church, the New Jerusalem.

 The Systems of a City